GambetaClub/Tennis-Reservation-System/README.md

 # Todo
+* I need to fix the DateManager: The can create manager doesn't take into account the courts that are already been used. it needs to find open courts.
+If not, then and only then throw an error.
 * Implement a function that assigns a court open to a specific Date:  DONE
 * Fix the edit_activity because now it doesn't handle existing dates.
 * Format all the forms in the way edit_date.html does.